-Seychelles, Mauritius & Réunion: Day 10 After spending much of the day on Mauritius we will take a short flight across to the island of Réunion for a two nights stay.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 10 After spending much of the day on Mauritius we will take a short flight across to the island of Réunion for a two nights stay.

-Seychelles, Mauritius & Réunion: Day 11 The dramatically mountainous, volcanic island of Réunion has the status of a department of France, rather curiously misplaced in the middle of the Indian Ocean.
-The way of life is very French with pavement cafés and a distinctly French cuisine.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 11 The dramatically mountainous, volcanic island of Réunion has the status of a department of France, rather curiously misplaced in the middle of the Indian Ocean.
+The way of life is very French with pavement cafés and distinctly French cuisine.
 The red-tiled houses that dot the slopes would not look out of place in Provence and even some of the scenery could have come straight from the south of France.

 The natural forest cover on Réunion is much more extensive than on Mauritius and it is a delight to walk along the peaceful trails through the luxuriant vegetation rich in tree ferns and epiphytic orchids.
 Here we will look for the endemic birds of the island.

-The Réunion Cuckooshrike or Tuit-Tuit gets its local name from the characteristic calls which draw attention to this otherwise rather secretive bird which creeps about in the moss encrusted branches.
-The Réunion Bulbul, which is now considered critically endangered, is very similar to its Mauritius counterpart but is smaller and has a white eye.
+The critically endangered Réunion Cuckooshrike or Tuit-Tuit gets its local name from the characteristic calls which draw attention to this otherwise rather secretive bird that creeps about in the moss-encrusted branches.
+The Réunion Bulbul is very similar to its Mauritius counterpart but is smaller and has a white eye.
 The delightful Réunion Stonechat or Tek-Tek is common along with the more open parts of the trails, usually nesting in the mossy banks or among tree roots, whilst the Réunion Grey White-eye and the distinctive Réunion Olive White-eye flit through the leafy canopy in noisy bands.
-The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius, the form here (which is sometimes treated as a full species) having a grey rather than a black head in the male.
+The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius and the form here is sometimes treated as a full species.
 In the more open areas, we should encounter the splendid endemic Réunion Harrier.